The difference between pages, posts and landing pages on a website

 Landing pages normally won’t have navigation links to other pages or posts, because you want your target to focus on your offer and promotion.
 The other reason is that, when you are using a professional marketing strategy, you want to measure the response of the promotion, so it’s better if you isolate that page.

-When you are using your landing page, do not forget to always encourage the users to sign-up to your list, a good practice is that your use your landing page to promote what you want but the lead has to sign-up in order to receive the discount, in that way, you both are winning, the client gets an extra discount for signing up and you are getting a new member on your list to keep promoting your business in the future.
-When you do it right, your database will grow, it will be easy for you to use on other specials.
-Other good thing is that the distribution will be faster, in consequence, your ROI too.
+When you are using your landing page, do not forget to always encourage the users to sign-up to your list.
+A good practice is that your use your landing page to promote what you want, but the lead has to sign-up in order to receive the discount.
+That way you both are winning, the client gets an extra discount for signing up, and you are getting a new member on your list to keep promoting your business in the future.
+When you do it right, your database will grow, it will be easier for you to distribute other specials.
+Another good thing is that the distribution will be faster, in consequence, your ROI too.